tigerfarm/owlchat/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/owlchat)

 When you deploy to Heroku, you will be prompted for an app name.
-The name needs to be unique, example, enter your name+cc (example: davidhero).
+The name needs to be unique.
+Example, use your name+hero (example: davidhero).
 Click Deploy app.
 Once the application is deployed, click Manage app.
 Set Heroku project environment variables by clicking Settings.
 Click Reveal Config Vars.
 Add the following key value pair: